 - All student-patients coming to the Student Health Care Center must wear masks.
-Cloth coverings and bandannas are not permitted.
-Cloth face mask are acceptable.
-Surgical Masks are required and the Student Health Center staff will provide a surgical mask upon arrival if the student-patient arrives wearing a non-surgical face mask.
+Cloth face masks are acceptable, but bandannas are not acceptable.
+Surgical masks may be required, and the Student Health Center will provide a surgical mask upon arrival if the student-patient arrives wearing a non-surgical face mask.

 - Student-patients are not permitted to have visitors accompany them during their visit except under specific circumstances.

 - Two staff will open the center at 10:00 am and two staff will close the center at 3:00 pm.

 - Unvaccinated student-patients and staff will participate in CUNY’s weekly surveillance testing program.
 Staff with positive results will not be able to return until they test negative.

 - Appropriate PPE for staff is distributed.
 A 3-month supply is maintained at the Student Health Care Center and orders placed to ensure the appropriate PPE will be available for use.